Jonah Heim Player Props: Rangers vs. Orioles

 Jonah Heim At The Plate

-- Heim has nine doubles, six home runs and 13 walks while batting .271.
+- Heim is batting .271 with nine doubles, six home runs and 13 walks.

-- In 69.0% of his 42 games this season, Heim has picked up at least one hit.
-He's also had 12 multi-hit games.

-- Heim has had an RBI in 20 games this season (47.6%), including eight multi-RBI outings (19.0%).
-He has also driven home three or more of his team's runs in five contests.
+- Heim has had at least one RBI in 47.6% of his games this year (20 of 42), with two or more RBI eight times (19.0%).
+He has also been responsible for three or more of his team's runs in five contests.

-- He has scored in 18 games this season (42.9%), including multiple runs in eight games.
+- He has scored in 42.9% of his games this year, with two or more runs scored in 19.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.